 R - Reflect.
 This is an end goal of communicators who want employees to listen and spend time on how information affects them and could help them do something differently.

-- Word Swag is a free tool that Dew uses to create quick images for social media via an app on her phone that she says is super easy to use.
+- Word Swag is a free tool that Victoria uses to create quick images for social media via an app on her phone that she says is super easy to use.

-- Canva is a resource also recommended that has a whole range of templates and images available for an individual or a team (our images here are examples from Canva).
+- Canva is a resource with a whole range of templates and images available for an individual or a team (some our images here are examples from Canva).

 - Creative Commons, Pixabay, and Stocksy are great sites for images with minimal fees and some are free.